Supporting our community through Covid-19

 The journal publishes weekly issues, complementing and building on the nano content already published across the Royal Society of Chemistry Publishing journal portfolio.

-Since its launch in late 2009, Nanoscale has established itself as a platform for high quality, cross-community research that bridges the various disciplines involved with nanoscience and nanotechnology, publishing important research from leading international research groups.
+Since its launch in late 2009, Nanoscale has established itself as a platform for high-quality, cross-community research that bridges the various disciplines involved with nanoscience and nanotechnology, publishing important research from leading international research groups.

-Topics covered in the journal include, but are not limited to the following.
+Topics covered in the journal include, but are not limited to:

 - Synthesis of nanostructured and nanoscale materials